University of Portsmouth2015 League Table Ranking 63

-- 89% of full time first degree UK domiciled 2011 leavers were in employment and study six months after completing their course.
+- 84.8% of graduates were in employment and study six months after completing their course in 2011–12.

-- Award-winning library in a central location, offering nearly 400,000 books, 22,187 periodicals, study places for over 800 readers zoned for quiet, silent and group study, short loan collection, staff available to help on each floor, plus specialist help from Faculty Librarians and extensive access to electronic resources both on and off campus, including over 88,000 e-books amd 17,300 e-journals, as well as online newspaper archives.
+- Award-winning library in a central location, offering in excess of 380,000 books, over 38,000 periodicals, study places for more than 800 readers zoned for quiet, silent and group study and friendly staff available to help on each floor, plus specialist help from Faculty Librarians.

-- New students are given a library induction and there is a rolling programme of drop-in sessions and workshops open to all students.
+- New students are given a library induction and there is a rolling programme of workshops and drop-in sessions open to all students.

-- Students have access to four open-access IT areas with PCs and Macs, printing facilities, laptop working areas and group working spaces; automated laptop loans; fast, extensive and free wireless network; and IT support available 24 hours a day, every day all year.
+- Students have access to four open-access IT areas with PCs and Macs; printing facilities; laptop working areas and group working spaces; automated laptop loans; a fast, extensive and free wireless network; and IT support available 24 hours a day, every day all year.

-- The University is an almost entirely wireless campus and all rooms in halls of residence have free high-speed (10mbps) broadband, phone and digital TV with a wide range of channels allowing students and their friends and families to call each other at no cost, using a PC.
+- All students have free access to the campus wide wireless network including in all halls of residence.
+Also in halls students have free high-speed broadband (up to 100 Mbps via standard wired Ethernet), digital TV with a wide range of channels and phone software allowing students and their friends and families to call each other at no cost, using a PC.

 - The Additional Support and Disability Advice Centre (ASDAC) provides advice and arranges support for all disabled students and applicants.
 Support covers any condition that may adversely impact on your ability to access the campus, the curriculum, the teaching, learning and assessment processes and all other University services available to students.